 In May 2012, Dr Jason Ellis at Northumbria University was awarded £11,550* for his study, A case controlled study exploring the qualitative experience of sleep, the roles of sleep architecture and diurnal patterns of salivary cortisol in M.E./CFS.

-The overall aim of this 18-month study is to explore the relationship between daytime fatigue and poor sleep in M.E./CFS.
-In the first stage, the team will interview people with M.E./CFS to explore their experiences of sleep and identify any common patterns or disturbances.
+The overall aim of this 18-month study was to explore the relationship between daytime fatigue and poor sleep in M.E./CFS.
+In the first stage, the team interviewed people with M.E./CFS to explore their experiences of sleep and identify any common patterns or disturbances.

-The second stage will involve monitoring sleep for three nights using wireless sleep equipment in patients’ own homes.
-Levels of the stress hormone salivary cortisol will also be assessed upon waking and at points throughout the day.
-This will be the first study of its kind to explore in detail the role of sleep in M.E./CFS.
+The second stage involved monitoring sleep for three nights using wireless sleep equipment in patients’ own homes.
+Levels of the stress hormone salivary cortisol were assessed upon waking and at points throughout the day.
+This was the first study of its kind to explore in detail the role of sleep in M.E./CFS.

 *This funding was part of a £61,000 investment in research, announced during M.E.
 Awareness Week.
 The charity’s initial October 2011 call for proposals had stated that, thanks to a generous gift from an anonymous private donor, a research fund of £50,000 would be available.
 However, following independent scientific review, Action for M.E. decided to fund three projects at a total cost of more than £61,000, drawing on funds provided by our Supporting Membership for research purposes.